-Th en the person
+If the person is the Then the person

-• Introduces the people attending the hearing;
+Administrative Law Judge (ALJ) Introduces the people attending the hearing;

-• Explains that the hearing is recorded when available;
+Explains that the hearing is recorded when available;

-• Makes a brief opening statement about the hearing procedures or shows a DVD;
+Makes a brief opening statement about the hearing procedures or shows a DVD;

-• Swears everyone in;
+Swears everyone in;

-• May ask for brief opening statements; and
+May ask for brief opening statements; and

-• Makes closing statement.
+Makes closing statement.

-• Makes a brief opening statement
+Agency Representative Makes a brief opening statement

-• Gives legal references to support the action(s) taken;
+Gives legal references to support the action(s) taken;

-• Cross examines agency witnesses;
+Cross examines agency witnesses;

-• Cross examines the customer and their witnesses;
+Cross examines the customer and their witnesses;

-• Objects to testimony when needed;
+Objects to testimony when needed;

 • Answers questions from the ALJ; and

-• Makes a closing statement.
+Makes a closing statement.

-• Answers questions posed by the Agency representative;
+Agency Witness(es) Answers questions posed by the Agency representative;

 • Explains how the SOC or premium